prechelt/anwesende/README.md

    Let's assume it is called `anwesende.some-university.de`.
    Start a web browser and visit `https://anwesende.some-university.de`.
    Works?
 Congratulations!
+10. Create a cronjob for continuous database health:
+    ```
+    cd $reference_dir  # where the source code is (we need two config files)
+    set -a; source .envs/.production;
+    docker-compose -f production.yml run --rm django python manage.py delete_outdated_data
+    docker-compose -f production.yml exec postgres backup
+    ```
+11. There is a simple, stand-alone load testing script in `anwesende/room/tests/loadtest.py` with which you can optionalle get a rough estimate of your server's performance.

 ## 4.2 Short-URL service

-10. There is one installation of anwesende that is special:
+There is one installation of anwesende that is special:
 The one at `http://a.nwesen.de` (no https here!).
 It can be used by all other installations for creating short URLs.
 (The shorter the URLs specified by the QR codes, the more robust these codes can be against scratching, chocolate taints etc.)
 So instead of seat URLs like `https://anwesende.some-university.de/S12345abcde` your installation can use URLs like `http://a.nwesen.de/z/S12345abcde` which will simply redirect to the corresponding one above.
 How?
 - You send me your installation URL such as `https://anwesende.some-university.de` and ask me for a SHORTURL_PREFIX.
 - I assign a prefix, such as `http://a.nwesen.de/z`, enter it into the configuration of the central installation, and tell you about it.
 - You enter it into your settings file at `anwesende/.envs/.production` (for instance `SHORTURL_PREFIX=http://a.nwesen.de/z`) and restart your server:
   Do a `docker-compose -f production down` (which stops the server) and repeat the above steps 6, 7, and 9.

-11. Your service is now ready to be used.
+Your service is now ready to be used.
-    Time to tell it about your buildings!
+Time to create the Datenverwalter accounts!

 ## 4.3 Initiating operation